MultiSafepay/docs/content/payment-methods/klarna.md

 2. In your email, include the following details:
    - MultiSafepay as your payment service provider.
    - The websites and countries for which you want to activate Klarna.
 3. Sign an agreement with Klarna.
-This agreement includes the pricing details.
+This agreement will include the pricing details.
-4. <<We:glossary>> will activate Klarna for your MultiSafepay account.
+4. We will activate Klarna for your MultiSafepay account.
 5. If you are using a ready-made integration, activate Klarna in your <<glossary:backend>>.

 For questions, see Klarna – <a href="https://www.klarna.com/nl/klantenservice" target="_blank">Klantenservice</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.